lcov29/pacman/README.md

 ## About this project
-This is an attempt to build a variant of the game pacman using HTML, CSS and JavaScript for training purposes.
+This is an attempt to build a variant of the game pacman from scratch using HTML, CSS and JavaScript for training purposes.

 <br>